World Faiths

 For the whole law is fulfilled in one word: ‘You shall love your neighbour as yourself.
 Galatians 5:14

-At Our Lady of the Rosary, we are committed to helping every child grow in knowledge and understanding of the world around them.
-Part of this is learning about the faiths and beliefs of others.
-From the start of primary school, Catholic schools are asked to include teaching about other world religions as an integral part of Religious Education.
+At Our Lady of the Rosary, we are committed to helping every child grow in knowledge, faith and understanding of the world around them.
+An important part of this is learning about the faiths and beliefs of others.
+From the earliest years of primary school, Catholic schools are asked to include teaching about other world religions as an integral part of Religious Education.
+We do this in a way that is rooted in our Catholic identity, encouraging children to understand their own faith more deeply while learning to respect the beliefs and traditions of others.

 Why we teach about other religions